West Delhi district administers highest number of Covid precaution doses | Health

 - India

 With over 2 lakh doses, West Delhi district has administered the highest number of precaution doses against COVID-19 till Tuesday, official data showed.
-Meanwhile, north district has inoculated the least number of people with precaution doses.
+Meanwhile, north district with 70,263 jabs has administered least number of the third shot.

-According to data on the CoWIN (Covid-19 Vaccine Intelligence Network portal, a total of 15,89,518 precaution doses had been administered in the national capital till Tuesday afternoon.
-The data available on the portal showed that 2,13,345 precaution doses have been administered in the west district, followed by New Delhi at 2,03,980 and North West Delhi at 1,70,614.
-Most of the districts have administered more than a lakh precaution doses till now, barring North Delhi where only 70,263 jabs have been given till now.
+According to the data available on CoWIN i.e. Covid-19 Vaccine Intelligence Network portal, a total of 15,89,518 precaution doses have been administered in the national capital till Tuesday afternoon.
+District-wise, total 2,13,345 precaution doses have been administered in the west, followed by 2,03,980 doses in New Delhi and 1,70,614 in the north-west Delhi, the data showed.
+Kriti Garg, district magistrate, West district said, ''Earlier, our main thrust on vaccination was through government facilities that led to the administration of over 1.4 lakh precaution doses.
+But of late we have focussed more on door to door campaigns, market associations and weekly markets that resulted in the administration of around 12,000 doses.'' ''Under the 'Har Ghar Dastak' campaign, our daily average dose in the past week has been that of about 2,200 doses, of which about 75 per cent i.e. around 1,600 are precaution doses,'' she added.
+The second round of the Central government's two month-long 'Har Ghar Dastak campaign 2.0' was kicked off on June 1 to accelerate the pace and coverage of COVID-19 vaccination across the country.

-India began administering precaution doses of vaccines to healthcare and frontline workers and those aged 60 and above with comorbidities from January 10.
-Subsequently, on April 10, the country rolled out precaution dose of COVID-19 vaccines for all people aged above 18 years at private centres.
-The delhi government has been providing free booster doses to the eligible beneficiaries, however, the numbers of doses being administered continue to be on the lower side.
-In order to make precaution doses more accessible, the government on Monday announced that its mohalla clinics will double up as vaccination centres also.
-There are 519 mohalla clinics in Delhi that offer free primary healthcare services, including 212 different types of tests.
-Every day, over 60,000 people are treated in these clinics, according to official figures.

-There are 874 vaccination sites in the national capital, including 78 private facilities.
+There are total 874 vaccination sites in the national capital, including 78 private facilities.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)